What are Examples of Academic Journals?

 EBSCO Information Services, a provider of research databases, defines an academic journal as one that publishes articles containing footnotes and bibliographies, and whose intended audience is a research community.
 An academic journal, or a scholarly journal, will contain articles that are written by researchers for other professionals.
 The articles often include technical or specialized language as well as charts, diagrams, figures, or tables.
 Academic researchers base their own work on the existing literature, or previously published research in the field, so a reference list or bibliography is included in the article.
 In addition to the examples of academic journals above, other examples include: Quarterly Journal of Economics, Journal of Political Economy, Academy of Management Annals, Annual Review of Biochemistry, Immunity, and Science.

-Editor World is a leading provider of academic editing services for researchers around the globe.
-All academic editors with Editor World are native English speakers, and many of the editors have one or more advanced degrees from top universities in the United States, Canada, and the United Kingdom.
-At Editor World, we have expert academic editors available 24/7, 365 days a year.
+Editor World is a leading provider of academic rewriting, editing, and proofreading services for researchers around the globe.
+All academic writers and editors with Editor World are native English speakers, and many have one or more advanced degrees from top universities in the United States, Canada, and the United Kingdom.
+At Editor World, we have expert academic writers and editors available 24/7, 365 days a year.
 Editor World is available for rewriting and paraphrasing services, academic editing, dissertation editing, thesis proofreading, and so much more!